joe-the-perl-guy/ras-purry-bot/Readme.md

 # Introduction
-This project strives to build a robot based on the Raspberry Pi platform which will play with a cat.
+This project strives to build a robot based on the Raspberry Pi platform which will demonstrate the basics of robotics using Python & Raspberry Pi.

 ## Objectives of the project

-1. Play a game of laser fetch
-2. Run around with a string for the cat to chase after
-3. Dispense treats regularly
+1. 180 degree movement of the base
+2. Two section arms each wth 180 degree movement.
+3. Gripper to handle objects
+4. Various LEDs to signify which motor is working.